aditeyabaral/bangalore-flat-and-flatmates-crawler/README.md

 ## Disclaimer

-Facebook can detect unusual activity from your account if this application is overused.
-It might log you out from all your devices and restrict certain features of your account (for example: like, comments, etc.) for some time.
+Facebook can detect unusual activity from your IP address if this application is overused.
+It might ban your IP address and restrict certain features of your account (for example, likes, comments, etc.) for some time.

 To ensure that this does not happen, please use this application responsibly.
 I recommend that you fetch posts once every 20 minutes only.
 I do not claim any responsibility for any harm done due to this application.